yeoman/generator-mobile/README.md

 generator-mobile
 ================

-A Yeoman generator for mobile-first web apps by Addy Osmani and Matt Gaunt.
+An experimental Yeoman generator for mobile-first web apps by Addy Osmani and Matt Gaunt.
+A good reference point for setting up a mobile web development workflow with [Grunt](http://gruntjs.com).

 ![](http://i.imgur.com/8nNZIg7.png)